trim35/life-assignment/README.md

 ### Specifications

-- For [the repo](https://github.com/shpatg/life-assignment) and create your own copy of this repository
+- Fork [the repo](https://github.com/shpatg/life-assignment) and create your own copy of this repository
 - Clone your copy of the repo
 - From `develop` branch create your `feature/{feature-name}` branch
 - Develop the [feature](#feature)